 Planning authorities have to prepare a Development Plan Scheme every year.
 This has to set out the authority's programme for preparing and reviewing its development plan and how it will go about consulting people during the preparation of the plan.
-This document is Falkirk Council's sixth Development Plan Scheme.
+This document is Falkirk Council's eighth Development Plan Scheme.
 It:

-- Explains the Development Plan framework within the Falkirk Council area. and how it is evolving; - Explains the keys stages in preparing a LDP; - Sets out the intended programme for completing our first LDP (LDP1), and the associated Supplementary Guidance, and the process of preparing its review (LDP2); and - Explains how the Council will involve people and agencies at each stage in the preparation of LDP2.
+- Explains the development plan framework within the Falkirk Council area, and how it is evolving; - Explains the keys stages in preparing a LDP; - Sets out the programme for preparing its review of the Falkirk LDP (LDP2); - Describes to work done to date on LDP2; and - Explains how the Council will involve people and agencies at each stage in the preparation of LDP2.